The short answer

 One way to read Jesus’ act of flipping the tables is alongside the earlier passage in Mark’s account (Mark 11:12-14) where Jesus curses a fig tree and it withers.
 Right before the passage about the money-changers, Jesus encounters a fig tree that has not born any fruit, and he curses it, saying, “may no one ever eat fruit from you again” (Mark 11:14).
 Then he goes into the temple and turns over the tables.
 Later that day, when they left the city, Jesus’ disciples see the fig tree that he cursed.
 What had happened in the meantime?
 It had withered up in response to Jesus’ curse!

-But there is a connection between the temple and the Jesus.
+But there is a connection between Jesus and the temple.
 Jesus refers to the temple as his own body.
 He says, “destroy this temple, and I will raise it again in three days” (John 2:19; see also Matt 26:61, Mark 14:58).
 Saint John, in his account, explains, “But the temple he had spoken of was his body.
 After he was raised from the dead, his disciples recalled what he had said” (John 2:22).
 When the Jews later destroyed the temple that was Christ’s body, he came back from the dead and overcame death itself.

 Conclusion